Sometimes it may seem that despite all the effort and time you put into creating “great content,” it never really seems to make an impact.

 The point is, a lot of these people likely get so many emails on a daily basis that my wonderful pitch very possibly got buried somewhere in their inbox.

-So what do you do when this happens?
-Well you can send a follow-up email and hope for the best, or you can try to contact them via other channels.
+Well, you can send a follow-up email and hope for the best, or you can try to contact them via other channels.
 I used Twitter.

 Furthermore, Twitter is a more immediate and direct (there’s that word again) approach to communicating with someone.

-I emailed him directly a couple of times and received no response, then I tweeted him, and finally I send him a message using his contact form on Quicksprout.
+I emailed him directly a couple of times and received no response, then I tweeted him, and finally, I send him a message using his contact form on Quicksprout.

-Alas I received a response:
+At last, I received a response:

 She never answered.
 That’s ok though since I still got my marketing nugget from Neil!